TechnicalPursuit/TIBET-Examples/pizza/README.md

         TP.hc('shouldCollapse', false)));
 ```

-TIBET supports access paths for XPath 1.0, JSONPath, CSS queries, and a TIBET
+TIBET supports access paths for XPath 1.0, JSONPath, CSS queries, and a
-syntax that's a Python-inspired syntax for traversal/slicing down an object
+Python-inspired TIBET syntax for traversal/slicing down an object path.
+The
-path.
-The `TP.cpc` primitive creates a new CSS Path that will locate the
+`TP.cpc` primitive creates a new CSS Path that will locate the checkbox items in
-checkbox items in a body div.
+a body div.

+_(As mentioned earlier, access paths are often used with TIBET Content types.
+This approach lets you create "smarter data" that remains encapsulated.)_

-The remaining API is defined as instance methods on the `pizza:items` type:
+The remaining `pizza:items` API is defined via instance methods:

 - getItems
 - getSelectedItems